 - 7.1 Introduction

 - 7.2 Objectives

 - 7.3 Organisational Buying

 - 7.4 Organisational Buying Behaviour

 - 7.5 Buying Situations

 - 7.5.1 Buy Grid Frame Work

 - 7.6 Factors Affecting Organisational Buying

 - 7.7 Systems Buying and Selling

 - 7.7.1 Selling to the System

+- 7.8 Participants in the Business Buying Process

+- 7.9 Purchasing/Procurement Process

+- 7.10 Stages in Buying Process

-- 7.8 Summary
+- 7.11 Summary

-- 7.9 Glossary
+- 7.12 Glossary

-- 7.10 Self Assessment Questions
+- 7.13 SelfAssessment Questions

-- 7.11 Lesson End Exercise
+- 7.14 Lesson End Exercise

-- 7.12 Suggested Readings
+- 7.15 Suggested Readings

 Those who supply goods and services to consumer markets are themselves in need of goods and services to run their business.
-These organizations-producers, resellers, and government-make up vast marketing organizations that buy a large variety of products, including equipment, raw material, and labor and other services.
+These organizations-producers, resellers and government make up vast marketing organizations that buy a large variety of products, including equipment, raw material, and labor and other services.
 Some organizations sell exclusively to other organizations and never come into contact with consumer buyers.
 Despite the importance of organizational markets, far less research has been conducted on factors that influence their behavior than on factors that influence consumers.
 However, we can identify characteristics that distinguish organizational buying from consumer buying and typical steps in the organizational buying process.

 Organizational behavior refers to the buying behavior of organizations that buy products for business use, resell or to make other products.
-Organizations consist of business, industries, retailers, government, and non-government organizations.
+Organizations consist of business, industries, retailers, government and non-government organizations.
 Business and industries buy products for business use or to produce other products.
 Resellers buy products to resell at a profit.
 Government buys products for use in offices and development projects or to provide service to people.
 Non-government organizations buy products to provide service to their clients.
 They can be hospitals, educational institutions, political parties, religious and social organizations.